cybergrrl/scoutaloud/content/travels/balkans/dubrovnik.md

 ### Walk the Walls

-After an omelette for breakfast, we bought  the Dubrovnik card and mounted the many stairs to clinb the city walls at Pile gate.
+After an omelette for breakfast, we bought  the Dubrovnik card and mounted the many stairs to climb the city walls at Pile gate.

 Now having a cappuccino and a kakao on top of the wall while listening to the water splashing against the rocks below and enjoying the sun and blue sea view :)

 <figure>
   <img src="https://www.dropbox.com/scl/fi/j2d8fjoj5f8hzs0b6mlzd/2025-10-06-12.53.22.jpg?rlkey=u7sdpm1tc5nru20yqu0hf74zc&st=itvmhcjr&raw=1" alt="Dubrovnik seen from the walls" />
-  <figcaption>Roofs of Dubrovnik from the walls</figcaption>
+  <figcaption>Rooves of Dubrovnik from the walls</figcaption>
 </figure>

 ## Ideas For a Day in Dubrovnik